MD-CWI/afivo-streamer/README.md

   NxNxN (3D) cells, where N is an even number.
 This is similar to [Paramesh](http://www.physics.drexel.edu/~olson/paramesh-doc/Users_manual/amr.html).
 * The refinement ratio is always 2.
-* There is always a layer of width 1 of ghost cells.
+* There is always a layer of width 1 of ghost cells (however you can always get more data from neighbors)
 * Corner ghost cells can be optionally filled.
 * Quantities are either cell-centered or face-centered.
 * We use one type of conservative restriction.